 After Midway, she returned to Pearl Harbor for replenishing and repairing.
 This must have been pretty quick as she then sailed to the Solomon Islands for the invasion of Guadalcanal on 7 August 1942.
 When the famous aircraft carrier USS Saratoga (now a diveable wreck at Bikini Atoll) was a torpedoed on 30 August 1942, the Minneapolis towed her from the danger area.
 During September and October 1942 she supported landings west of Lunga Point and on Funafuti.

 On 29 November 1942 she was the flagship of Task Force 67 (TF 67) and she sortied to intercept a Japanese force attempting to reinforce Guadalcanal.
 At 23:05 the next night, she spotted six Japanese ships.
 The Battle of Tassafaronga was started when she fired her 8 inch guns.
 She scored many hits on IJNS Takanami, which sank.
 A second lot of Japanese warships, which was giving cover to the transport group, entered the action.
 The Minneapolis was hit by two torpedoes, one on the port bow and the other in her number two fireroom.
-This caused a loss of power and severe damage.
-The bow was opened up back to the chain pipes, her port side badly ruptured, and two firerooms open to the sea.
+This second torpedo caused a loss of power and severe damage as it opened up a huge hole.
+The bow was opened up back to the chain pipes, her port side badly ruptured, and, as mentioned, two fire rooms were open to the sea.

 Frantic damage control work and skilful seamanship kept her afloat and enabled her to reach Tulagi.
 This is in the Florida Islands and is on the other side of Iron Bottom Canal from Guadalcanal.
 Before World War II this was the capital of the British Solomon Islands.
 During the war there was a lot of support infrastructure set up at Tulagi and nearby Ghavutu Island.
 The Minneapolis was taken to a small bay on the eastern side of the island.
 About two kilometres from the southern end.
 Here she was camouflaged with palm fronds and shrubs to protect her from the frequent air raids that the Japanese were carrying out.